virtualconnect/mailprotector.com/_posts/2014-06-11-eac-mailprotector-partnership.markdown

 *Mailprotector empowers its users with a full arsenal of Cloud-based email security, management and hosting services sold exclusively through the channel to businesses, government entities and non-profits around the globe.
 Products include inbound and outbound email filtering, email continuity, email archiving, and business-class hosted email solutions – including enhanced MS Exchange.
 Mailprotector is available via direct-partner accounts and further information is available from [www.mailprotector.com][mp-homepage].*

 #### About EAC Network Solutions
 *Founded ten years ago, EAC Network Solutions have built a solid reputation in Education, Charity and Commercial sectors for delivering tailored IT Solutions.
 They have also developed a sound reputation for planning, building and integrating BYOD solutions at a number of large and small schools.
-Their success is founded on a simple principal that each customer, and each solution needs to be investigated, quoted, planned and delivered based on it’s own success criteria.  [www.eac-ns.co.uk][eac-homepage].*
+Their success is founded on a simple principal that each customer, and each solution needs to be investigated, quoted, planned and delivered based on it's own success criteria.  [www.eac-ns.co.uk][eac-homepage].*

 [mp-homepage]: http://www.mailprotector.co.uk
 [eac-homepage]: http://www.eac-ns.co.uk